 Here are a couple of helpful tips to remember:

-5. You’re on your own learning journey.
-Focus on you and try not to get distracted by other’s achievements or downfalls.
+- You’re on your own learning journey.
+Focus on yourself and try not to get distracted by others’ achievements or downfalls.

-7. Be easy on yourself: It takes mistakes to learn
+- Be easy on yourself: It takes mistakes to learn.

 Letting Go of Competition